mazuolas/slime-volleyball/docs/proposal.md

 * controlling the slimes using a keyboard
 * ball bouncing physics
-* tracking score and starting a new game
+* starting a new game
 * Single player vs AI
 * Two player using wasd and arrow keys
 * production readme